Exarch-Eden/GoodsExtractor/README.md

 - Search bar
 - List layout of search results with cover thumbnail for each manga
   - List layout will show various information in column format
+  - Will most likely swap to a card layout for better UI/UX
 - Filter search results by tags or id
 - Bookmark/Favourite manga or artist
+  - Will most likely be local or cache-based
 - Download all images/pages
-- Preview of first few images/pages
+- Preview of first few images/pages when navigating to a manga

 # External features to implement